Navigating International Business CultureiStockphoto

 Doing business in an international and intercultural context can be a challenge.

-Fortunately, there are countless books on international business culture.
-Even smart phone applications, such as Best Business Practices by the Brannen Group or the Business Traveler’s Passport Series for iPhone allow you to quickly look up the most important advice on national and international business culture via your mobile.
+Fortunately, there are countless books on international business culture and even a number of smartphone applications which allow you to quickly look up the most important advice on national and international business culture.